meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

 In case standardisation on a single currency is not possible, meshStack supports chargeback in multiple currencies.
 The following product funcitonalities fully support multi-currency scenarios:

-- **Private Cloud billing**: Partner can define products and usage rates in any currency.
+- **Private Cloud billing**: Partners can define products and usage rates in any currency.
 - **Public Cloud billing**: meshStack preserves the original currency when importing cost and consumption data from the cloud provider.
 - **meshMarketplace**: Service owners can define prices for their services using the OSB Catalog in any currency.
 - **Tenant Usage Reports**: Tenant usage reports support line items in multiple currencies and aggregates net amounts in each currency separately.
 - **Chargeback Statements**: Chargeback statements support multiple currencies and aggregate net amounts in each currency separately.
-- **Tenant Fees**: Partner can define tenant fees in any currency.
+- **Tenant Fees**: Partners can define tenant fees in any currency.
 - **Discounts**: Discounts support any currency.
 Discounts calculated from a source amount (e.g. percentage discounts) use the same currency as the source amount.

 The following product functionalitities do currently not support multi-currency scenarios: